Jeff Goebel - Building Consensus for a Healthier Landscape

 Individually we are all working on water issues from harvesting and cleaning stormwater, to designing and managing water efficient landscapes, creating and defending water policies, stemming soil erosion, growing food sustainably, revegetating disturbed land and much more.

 We broke out into small talking circles and introduced ourselves to each other.
-Jeff introduced us to the consensus building process by having us ask and answer four questions as we listen to speakers and each other during the two days of the Summit regarding being more effective working with colleagues in addressing water issues.
+Jeff introduced us to the consensus building process by having us ask and answer four questions as we listened to speakers and each other during the two days of the Summit regarding being more effective working with colleagues in addressing water issues.

-We ended the Summit in a large group answering few more questions.
+We ended the Summit in a large group answering a few more questions.
 We collected comments, ideas, conflicts and collaborations, see below, to keep the process flowing.
 As always, we hope you find yourself inspired and energized to make positive change happen.
 Together we can work smarter to create positive change in our communities.

 This was the beginning of a new land and water community built around positive change.

 What is the present situation and how do you feel about it?

 What are the worst possible outcomes of confronting / not confronting the present situation?